ErichDonGubler/git-assembler/README.rst

 Automating merges
 -----------------

-Scenario: You have a "fixes" branch created off a release branch which is for release-critical fixes.
+Scenario: You have a "fixes" branch created off a release which is for release-critical fixes.
 You want to merge "fixes" back to "master" every time "fixes" is updated.

 Create a test repository::